 If you bailed someone out and they subsequently jumped or skipped bail, then you’re at risk of losing your collateral and bond payment.
 That’s right, even if you bail someone else out, you’re responsible for their court appearance.
 After all, by bailing them out, you vouched for their trustworthiness.
-Don’t bail someone out if you’re afraid they’ll skip or jump bail.
+So don’t bail someone out if you’re afraid they’ll skip or jump bail.
 The risk is just not worth the reward.

 Need Bail?
 Contact Us Here At ABC Bail Bonds!